bentomhall/nih-system/homebrewery/core.homebrew.md

 Many times, multiple actions can be resolved simultaneously and the GM may ask multiple players for their actions and decide how to order their resolutions.
 The first person to speak doesn't necessarily go first, because that depends on the entire situation.

 At times when exact sequencing is important (such as combat), the GM may call for initiative checks (see initiative).
 When in initiative order, players take actions from highest initiative downward.
-In the game world, they're all acting within the same short period of time--one complete pass through the initiative order, called a **round** represents about 6 seconds of game time--but they are sequenced for ease of play.
+In the game world, they're all acting within the same short period of time&mdash;one complete pass through the initiative order, called a **round** represents about 6 seconds of game time&mdash;but they are sequenced for ease of play.

 ### Rolling the Dice
 The role of dice (pun intended) in NIH is to provide a way of resolving actions when the outcome is uncertain and the outcomes are interesting.
 The dice never dictate the result but shouldn't be called on if one of the outcomes isn't acceptable.
 NIH calls for four major categories of dice rolls: attack rolls, saving throws, ability checks, and damage rolls.
 More occasionally, specific effects may call for rolling specific die, usually to pick at random from a table of possible results.
 Unlike other rolls, those table-based rolls cannot generally be modified by abilities or features.